nextgenthemes/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ### Import manually

-1. Make sure that you have the uBlock Origin Extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/), [Chrome](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), or any browser that supports uBO (works on Android too!).
+1. Make sure that you have the uBlock Origin Extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/), [Chromium based Browsers](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), or any browser that supports uBO (works on Android too!).

 2. Click on the uBlock Origin Extension, and in the bottom right, there is a cog-wheel symbol--named the dashboard.
 Click it.